Write to us

 Where the rule bends

 It bends in two places.
-We name our own consumer brands inside Kaelo Commerce — they trade publicly under their own marks, and that is the unit economics they were built to operate on.
+We name our own consumer brands inside Wearon Studio — they trade publicly under their own marks, and that is the unit economics they were built to operate on.
 And we publish, by name, the principal who chairs the Operating Council.
 That is the singular concession to the fact that someone has to sign the letter; everything else is internal.

 For the rest of the work, the discretion goes both ways.
 We will not surface our counterparties; we expect, in return, that our counterparties extend the same discretion to us.
 Most of them do.
 The ones who do not are not the right clients for the firm.